Classification of Group Actions Extended to Symplectic Deformation Quantizations: Abstract

 \section{Abstract}

-Consider a group $\Gamma$ acting on a formal (Fedosov) deformation quantization $\AH(M)$ of a symplectic manifold $(M,\omega)$.
-This canonically induces an action of $\Gamma$ by symplectomorphisms on $M$.
-We examine the reverse problem of extending group actions by symplectomorphisms to the deformation quantization.
-To do this we first define a notion of extension that does not impose restrictions on the Fedosov connection realizing $\AH(M)$ in its gauge equivalence class by considering composition of pull-back with certain inner automorphisms of sections of the Weyl bundle.
-We reformulate the well known sufficient conditions for existence of such extensions and show by way of example that they are not necessary.
-We then turn to the corresponding classification problem of extensions of a given action by symplectomorphisms.
-To this end we associate a group $\GZ$ to each Fedosov connection $\nabla$ and show that the (non-Abelian) group cohomology $\CH^1(\Gamma,\GZ)$ classifies extensions up to a natural notion of equivalence.
-Finally we develop several tools that allow for computation of $\CH^1(\Gamma,\GZ)$ and apply these to compute $\CH^1(\Gamma,\GZ)$ in a range of examples.
+We examine the existence and classification problems for group actions on deformation quantizations of symplectic manifolds.
+We restrict ourselves to the star products obtained using the Fedosov construction on a symplectic manifold $(M,\omega)$.
+We define a notion of lift of a group action that does not impose restrictions on the Fedosov connection realizing a certain gauge equivalence class of star products.
+We reformulate the well known sufficient conditions for existence of such lifts and prove (by way of example) that they are not necessary.
+Given existence of a lift we define a (non-Abelian) group $\GZ$ such that the first group cohomology with values in $\GZ$ classifies lifts up to a natural notion of equivalence.
+Finally we develop tools that allow for computation of this group cohomology and apply these to do computations in a range of examples.